fkarg/fkarg.github.io/staged/longtermplans.md

 all Open Loops that come to mind.

 {: .box-warning}
-Don't forget to print the trigger list if you want to go offline when doing these exercises.
+Don't forget to print the trigger list if you want to go offline for doing these exercises.